Katz Dogs Mobile Veterinary Clinic

 5. Lab Work (if appropriate)

-6. Dental Health Evaluation (If possible)
+6. Dental Health Evaluation (if possible)

 7. Pet Nutrition / Lifestyle Management (if appropriate)